 This latter issue may need a combination of resolution and threshold adjustments, and you should experiment with both until the image is optimal.

-Before converting your raster scan to a vector file, ensure that you have not missed any basic errors.
+Before you convert hand-drawn plans to digital, ensure that you have not missed any basic errors.
 Check that the whole drawing has been scanned and that it is as straight as possible.
 While Scan2CAD does provide a deskew tool, using it may result in a loss of quality.
 See our comprehensive guide for optimal raster-to-vector conversion results for more areas you should watch out for.

 If you do need to clean up any of the image, there are a number of tools available to you.
 Other than deskew, you can also fill in missing gaps in lines.
 Use the Remove Holes function for small holes, or Flood Fill for larger gaps.
 Opting to Smooth lines will get rid of stray ‘hairs’ from your lines, and if there is a small amount of dirt in the background, you can ‘Remove Speckles’ to eliminate marks.